PhilliprBurwell/ticket-lifecycle/README.md

 </p>
 <p>
-#2 Observe Ticket - As jon observe the ticket’s properties such as its priority, department, SLA.
+#2 Observe Ticket - As Jon observe the ticket’s properties such as its priority, department, SLA.
 Click on each of the properties of the ticket.
 As Jon (SysAdmin) set the priority to Emergency and the SLA plan to Sev-A (1 hour, 24/7).
 Set it to the Online Banking Department and assign ticket to Jane.
 After that log off of Jon's account and go into Jane's to observe the escalated ticket that was assigned.

 </p>